vegito2002/Better-Diff/README.md

 # Multi-Diff

-This is a project where our team (Guoye Zhang and Qiang Zhang) re-assess a legacy utility and try to address a shortcoming we realize, augmenting the utility with additional fine-tailored functionality while solving the problem.
+This is a project where our team (Guoye Zhang and Qiang Zhang) re-assesses a legacy utility and try to address a shortcoming we realize, augmenting the utility with additional fine-tailored functionality while solving the problem.
 We took iterative approaches from different perspective, and ended up having developed a richer algorithm than the original one.

 ## Brief Introduction: Ideas and Objective
 Multi-Diff is an innovating utility project that aims to enhance the legacy `diff` utility with additional practical functionality and better algorithmic awareness.